trdroid/AngularJS-Sample-Apps/courses-app/README.md

   //save the handle to the located service in a variable })
 ```

+The callback function passed to *angular.mock.inject()* declares the name of the service to be located as a parameter.
+It is by this name that the the *$locator* service of the *angular* module locates the service and injects it into this callback parameter.

 The *angular.mock.inject()* function adds the *angular* and *ngMock* modules at the beginning of the modules maintained by the *angular.mock.module()* function; loads and processes them in order.
 This allows any services from the loaded modules to be located using the *$locator* service of the *angular* module.